Connecting to prior knowledge

 • Does it matter?

-Conclude by giving each group an iPad with Book Creator installed.
-Each group can find a photo or illustration of each of the animals and write a description of the sound it makes.
+Conclude by having each group find a photo or illustration of each of the animals from the book (they may need assistance to do this) and write a description of the sound it makes.

 Rich assessment task

-Sketch to Stretch is used to help students visualise when reading and to give a nonverbal response.
+The sketch-to-stretch strategy helps students to visualise when reading and give a nonverbal response.

 When you are ready, ask students to sit at their desks with a blank piece of paper.
 Explain that when you stop reading you want them to quickly ‘sketch’ what is in their head.
 That is, they are to draw what they are thinking about.
 If there is time they can add words.
 The purpose is to show their thinking.

-Read the book out loud without showing the pictures.
-Give students 4–5 minutes to do their sketches.
-Then in pairs invite students to share their sketches and their thinking.
+Read the book aloud without showing the pictures.
+Give students four to five minutes to sketch what is in their head.
+Then invite them to share their sketches and their thinking in pairs.

 From both the sketches and the explanation given, you can get an insight into what each student is comprehending.